 The concerts on The River Tour included most of the songs from The River, plus scores of tunes from Springsteen’s other albums, songs Springsteen gave away to other artists, and classic rock covers.
 The band would take the stage wearing jackets and ties as if dressed for a dinner party.
 With a musical explosion, the band would launch into their driving opener, usually “Born to Run” or “Prove It All Night.”
 For the next three hours plus, audiences would watch as Springsteen would sing and shout, fling his guitar around his body, jump up on speakers and a piano, body surf the crowd, and dance around the stage.
 Every member of the band responded to Springsteen’s changes like a well-tuned machine but with the illusion of spontaneity.
 Each song was performed as if it were the last song the band would ever play — from the opening notes of “Thunder Road” to the epics “Rosalita” and “Jungleland” — and Springsteen wore a constant Cheshire grin even when he was at the point of exhaustion in his third encore.

-You can get an excellent taste of The River Tour with the recently released film of a 1980 Tempe, Arizona Springsteen concert.
-It comes as part of the The Ties That Bind: The River Collection, a new box set that provides a comprehensive look at the creation of this #1 album.
-In addition to a newly remastered version of the The River, the set contains a wealth of unreleased material, including an early, single disc version of the album that was submitted to the record company and then withdrawn by Springsteen.
-There’s a brand new, one hour documentary on the making of The River, featuring an intimate interview with Springsteen himself.
+You can get an excellent taste of The River Tour with the film of a 1980 Tempe, Arizona Springsteen concert.
+It comes as part of The Ties That Bind: The River Collection, a box set that provides a comprehensive look at the creation of this #1 album.
+In addition to a remastered version of The River, the set contains a wealth of unreleased material, including an early, single disc version of the album that was submitted to the record company and then withdrawn by Springsteen.
+There’s a new, one-hour documentary on the making of The River, featuring an intimate interview with Springsteen himself.
 The lavish set also contains two books with photographs, handwritten song lyrics, and commentary from Springsteen.

 Yet, it’s the Tempe concert that is truly the highlight of this excellent box set.
 The professionally shot film has remained in the vaults until now, and it’s been released with remastered audio from two of the industry’s greatest audio engineers, Bob Clearmountain and Bob Ludwig.
 Like the live footage in the Born To Run and Darkness On The Edge Of Town box sets, it shows why Springsteen’s concerts were always among the greatest live shows.